stackbit-projects/neat-mahogany-58ce8/content/pages/index.md

     background_image: images/header.jpg
     background_image_opacity: 65
     content: >
-      # Creativity that thrives, art in an acessible form and some dang cute
+      # Creativity that thrives and some dang cute earrings
-      earrings

       Don't forget to add your Snipcart API key to the site's configuration to